Call: 843.971.0555

 Adoption cases that are uncontested – meaning that no biological parent or other person is fighting for custodial rights – are still very involved matters.
 A Guardian ad Litem is always appointed for the children and a home study must be done (unless it is a step-parent adoption) by a certified specialist.
 Between attorneys' fees, Guardian fees and home study fees, you can expect a typical adoption case to cost between $5,000.00 and $7,500.00.

-A name change for an adult costs a flat fee of $583.00 plus $150.00 filing fee.
-If the name change is for a minor, a Guardian ad Litem must be appointed, adding another $300.00 to $500.00 to the cost.
+A name change for an adult costs a flat fee of $1,200.00, which includes the $150.00 filing fee.
+If the name change is for a minor, I charge $950.00; however, a Guardian ad Litem must be appointed, adding another minimum $300.00 to $500.00 to the cost.
 If the minor's name change is contested, meaning that one biological parent wants the name changed and the other does not, additional costs will be involved.
+I do not handle names changes outside of Charleston County.

 I would welcome the opportunity to meet with you to discuss your case and the various fee scenarios.
 Please call or email for an appointment.